fabrizio-ottati/fabrizio-ottati.dev/content/draft/northpole/index.md

 and to operate at a high utilization.

-This comes from the fact that NorthPole is running neural networks: if you know _exactly_ which operations will be performed, with no branching in your program, and all the data is as close as possible to the PEs, and data movement is fully deterministic (_e.g._, first I process the channel dimension, then the width, then the height etc.), I would be _very_ worried if I had stalls or cache misses :)
+This comes from the fact that NorthPole is running neural networks: if you know _exactly_ which operations will be performed, with no branching in your program (_i.e._, no `if`s), and all the data is as close as possible to the PEs, and data movement is fully deterministic (_e.g._, first I process the channel dimension, then the width, then the height etc.), I would be _very_ worried if I had stalls or cache misses :)

-## Axiom 8
+## Axiom 8 - Low precision, same performance with backprop

 > Turning to algorithms and software, co-optimized training algorithms (fig. S3) enable state-of-the-art inference accuracy to be achieved by incorporating low-precision constraints into training.
-Judiciously selecting precision for each layer enables optimal use of on-chip resources without compromising inference accuracy (sup- plementary texts S9 and S10).
+Judiciously selecting precision for each layer enables optimal use of on-chip resources without compromising inference accuracy (supplementary texts S9 and S10).

 In short: IBM will provide a quantization aware training (QAT) toolchain with the NorthPole system.
 QAT starts, usually, from a full precision FP32